We just reached 30,000 articles on this wiki! 🥳

 • The "evolutions" are actually the child Chao morphing beyond the limits that are in the final game, giving the appearance of a different Chao.

-• Chao do not recognise water and run around underwater as if they were on land.
+• Chao do not recognize water and run around underwater as if they were on land.

 • Chao slide very far when thrown.

-• A very basic version of the garden camera is used.
-Pressing Y+L/R will zoom in and out unrestricted by characters, walls etc. In the final game, the camera only has 3 set zoom levels controlled by the D-Pad.
+• A very basic version of the Garden camera is used.
+Pressing Y+L/R will zoom in and out unrestricted by characters, walls, etc. In the final game, the camera only has three set zoom levels controlled by the D-Pad.

-The only garden that can be loaded in the AutoDemo is the Station Square garden.
+The only Garden that can be loaded in the AutoDemo is the Station Square one.

 Enemies